-This series of webinars will investigate different aspects of the challenges we face in the context of the COVID-19 pandemic.
-The webinar series will be focused on an interdisciplinary research agenda using insights from political economy and history.
+This series of webinars will investigate different aspects of contemporary social and economic challenges.
+The webinar series will promote interdisciplinary research agendas, using insights from political economy, history, and related disciplines.

 The webinars will take place via Microsoft Teams.
 Everybody is welcome and participation is free, but registration is required.
 If you want to attend the webinars, please email us.

 Deindustrialization, employees’ agency, and the just transition